eiTi3Aishieg/mimir-operator/docs/index.md

 In the following example, the **mimiralertmanagerconfig-sample** MimirAlertManagerConfig will be installed in the Mimir tenant under the namespace *default*.
 Then the operator will load the configuration for the tenant **tenant1** in *http://mimir.instance.com*.

-This example shows how to install a MimirAlertManagerConfig to configure a teams webhook into the Alert Manager:
+This example shows how to install a MimirAlertManagerConfig to configure a Teams webhook into the Alert Manager:
 ```yaml
 apiVersion: mimir.randgen.xyz/v1alpha1
 kind: AlertManagerConfig